 Other factors can reduce the minimum power or antenna gains required for successful EME, at least some of the time.
-One possibility, especially effective at 50 and 144 MHz at low moon elevations, is to take advantage of reflections from reasonably smooth ground (or better still, water) in front of your antenna.
+One possibility, especially effective at 50 and 144 MHz at low moon elevations, is to take advantage of reflections from the ground (or better still, water) in front of your antenna.
 Often referred to as ground gain, these reflections can add as much as 6 dB to an antenna's effective gain at elevations where the reflections are in phase with the direct signal.
 Another possibility is to use more efficient coding and modulation schemes than provided by Morse coded CW.

-30.10.3 Coding and Modulation
+Coding and Modulation

 International Morse code with on-off keying (OOK) is an excellent general purpose communication mode.
 It is easy to implement and performs well in weak-signal conditions.
 EME operating procedures for CW usually include multiple repetitions so that essential parts of a bare-minimum QSO can be assembled from fragments copied on signal peaks.
 However, modern communication theory points the way toward modulation schemes significantly more efficient than OOK, codes better than Morse, and error-control methods more effective than simple repetition.
 Amateur experiments with these ideas have led to the current popularity of digital EME on the VHF and lower UHF bands.
-In general, an efficient digital mode designed for basic communication with weak signals will compress user messages into a compact form and then add redundancy in the form of a mathematically defined errorcorrecting code (ECC).
-Such codes can ensure that full messages are recoverable with high confidence, even when significant portions of a transmission are lost or corrupted.
+In general, an efficient digital mode designed for basic communication with weak signals will compress user messages into a compact form and then add multi-fold redundancy in the form of a mathematically defined error-correcting code (ECC).
+Such codes can ensure that full messages are recoverable with high confidence, even when many transmitted symbols have been lost or corrupted.

 A number of distinct sources may contribute to the improved performance of such a mode over CW.
-Multitone FSK (MFSK) is a more efficient modulation than OOK, in part because each received symbol is roughly the equivalent of a full character, rather than a single dot or dash.
-For equivalent messages, MFSK can therefore be keyed much more slowly than CW and detected in a much smaller bandwidth.
+Multi-tone FSK (M-FSK) is a more efficient modulation than OOK, in part because each received symbol is roughly the equivalent of a full character, rather than a single dot or dash.
+For equivalent messages, M-FSK can therefore be keyed much more slowly than CW and detected in a much smaller bandwidth.
 Morse code is self-synchronizing at the character level (if a signal is strong enough for letters to be recognized), but a Morse transmission contains no useful information for synchronizing a whole message.
 This fact makes it difficult to piece together copied fragments of a CW message being sent repeatedly.

-Fig 30.66 - TF/DL3OCH used a rural road sign to help him give contacts with Iceland to a number of EME operators on 1296 MHz.
-Bodo has activated many DXCC entities on 1296 MHz EME by using JT65, a single long Yagi and a 100 W solid state amplifier.

-In contrast, a synchronized digital transmission with ECC can encode the complete message into a new data format designed to enhance the probability that successful decoding will produce the message's full

-Table 30.9 Typical Antenna and Power Requirements for CW EME
+In contrast, a synchronized digital transmission with ECC can encode the complete message into a new data format designed to enhance the probability that successful decoding will produce the message's full information content, with everything in its proper place.
+For the limited purpose of exchanging callsigns, signal reports, and modest amounts of additional information, digital EME contacts can be made 2010 Handbook / Chapter 30 / EME Communications Page 11 of 46 at signal levels some 10 dB below those required for CW, while at the same time improving reliability and maintaining comparable or better rates of information throughput.
+Depending on your skill as a CW operator, the digital advantage may be even larger.
+Thus, digital EME contacts are possible between similar stations with about 10 dB less power than specified in Table 30.3, or with 5 dB smaller antenna gains at both transmitter and receiver.
+An excellent example is the highly portable EME setup of DL3OCH, shown in Figure 30.6.
+With a single long yagi (59 elements, 5 m boom, 21.8 dBi gain), a 100 W solid state amplifier, and the JT65C digital mode, this equipment has helped to provide dozens of new DXCC credits on 1296 MHz from countries with little or no regular EME activity.